bradleypriest/bradleypriest.github.com/_posts/2013-07-22-tic-tac-toe.md

 On Sunday, I sat down and spent a couple of hours building Tic-Tac-Toe in EmberJS.
 Although Ember is almost definitely the wrong hammer for the nail, it gave me a chance to refresh the basics.

-To check out the final product visit [http://htmlgist.herokuapp.com/6051289](http://htmlgist.herokuapp.com/6051289), or you can find the code on [Github](https://gist.github.com/bradleypriest/6051289).
+To check out the final product and code visit [http://bl.ocks.org/bradleypriest/6051289](http://bl.ocks.org/bradleypriest/6051289).

 There are plenty of Ember getting started tutorials out there, but they all seem a little too useful for my tastes, so let's walk through building Tic-Tac-Toe in Ember.